Sockpuppetting: Jailbreaking LLMs by Combining Prefilling with Optimization: Sockpuppetting

-Building on the general idea of sockpuppetting, we also hypothesize that optimizing adversarial suffixes to be put inside the ``assistant'' message block might be more effective than doing so inside the ``user'' message block.
+Building on the general idea of prefilling, we also hypothesize that optimizing adversarial suffixes to be put inside the ``assistant'' message block might be more effective than doing so inside the ``user'' message block.
 After all, getting the LLM to reply positively leads to a higher attack success rate than merely asking it to begin its response in a certain way~\cite{wei_jailbroken_2023}.
-This greater susceptibility of text inside the ``assistant'' message block could, therefore, translate to synthetically-derived strings as well.
-Concretely, such a hybrid attack (which we call ``sockpuppetting with gradient optimization'') might look like the following example:
+This greater susceptibility of text inside the ``assistant'' message block could also translate to synthetically derived strings.

+We define \textit{sockpuppetting} as the family of attacks in which an adversarial suffix is gradient-optimized to be placed inside the ``assistant'' message block, with the standard acceptance sequence as the optimization target.\footnote{We use \textit{suffix} consistently with GCG, where it denotes a gradient-optimized string appended to the user prompt.
+In sockpuppetting, the suffix is appended to the formatted chat-template prompt, placing it at the start of the ``assistant'' block.
+In that case, it is positionally a prefix to the model's output (as in prefill attacks), but functionally a GCG-style suffix.} Concretely, such a hybrid attack might look like the following:

-For this version of the attack, we inject the target acceptance sequence (in orange) and optimize an adversarial prefix to maximize its likelihood (in red).
-However, unlike in conventional gradient-guided attacks, the attack string is optimized to be placed directly within the ``assistant'' message block.
+For this version of the attack, we inject the target acceptance sequence (in orange) and optimize an adversarial suffix to maximize its likelihood (in red).
+Unlike in conventional gradient-guided attacks, the attack string is optimized to be placed directly within the ``assistant'' message block.

-While sockpuppetting with optimization is undoubtedly more compute-intensive than plain sockpuppetting, it brings back a level of adaptiveness.
-Different LLMs are trained on disjoint sets of data and fine-tuned differently, so it would be surprising if all of them were equally likely to accept a request by responding with ``Sure, here's how to...''.
-By tailoring different attack strings for different models, this version of the attack combines the novel attack vector of sockpuppetting with the versatility of gradient optimization, in a way that outperforms its non-sockpuppetting counterparts.
+Sockpuppetting is closely tied to the idea that the semantic content of the prefill matters.
+Different LLMs are trained and fine-tuned on disjoint sets of data, so it would be surprising if all of them were equally likely to accept a request by responding with ``Sure, here's how to...''.
+By applying gradient optimization directly to the text being prefilled, we are tailoring it to the specific mannerisms and failure modes of each model.

-A slight change in the phrasing of the target acceptance sequence was necessary to get satisfactory results when using sockpuppetting with gradient optimization (see Appendix \ref{app:target_diff}).
+A slight change in the phrasing of the target acceptance sequence was necessary to get satisfactory results when using sockpuppetting (see Appendix \ref{app:target_diff}).